 Stoke Bruerne, Class 1

-Welcome to the Spring Term!
-I really hope you have had a lovely Christmas and you all kept safe and well.
+Welcome to the Autumn Term!
+I really hope you have had a fabulous summer holiday.

-In English, we will be completing challenges in our Talk 4 Writing sessions, working on the genre of information texts and writing our own pieces as well as short burst writing where we can practise and apply our growing phonics, spelling and grammar skills.
-This will be inspired by our focus on ‘Giants’; texts around this including 'Jack and the Beanstalk' and 'Tree Giants'.
+In English, we will be completing challenges in our Talk 4 Writing sessions, working on the genre of cumulative tales.
+We will be writing our own pieces as well as short burst writing where we can practise and apply our growing phonics, spelling and grammar skills.
+This work will be inspired by our focus on ‘Room on the Broom’ as our key text and The Enormous Turnip and The Very Hungry Caterpillar as our supplementary texts.

-Our Art and creative work this term will be inspired by work of Picasso!
-We will look at his use of drawing and sketching skills, shape, line and colour and how he linked these to emotions and perspective when creating his abstract portraits of people.
+Our Art and creative work this term will be inspired by work of Renoir.
+We will look at his use of light brush strokes to create light and movement.
 This will be in addition to art and DT work inspired by our focus on Old Toys in our History work.

 In Science, we will be looking at Materials, we will be able to identify what things are made from and investigating lots of different materials inside and outside the classroom.
-We will act as Scientists, exploring properties of materials, their similarities and differences and what materials are best to construct certain things from and which are not.
+We will act as Scientists, exploring properties of materials, their similarities and differences and suitability of materials for particular purposes.
+Year 2 will also study leading figures who developed materials, including John Macadam.

-In PSHE, we will be looking at what our dreams and goals are and what skills we need to achieve these.
+In PSHE, we will be looking at what it means to 'Be Me', considering how family and friendships influence our life.
 This will be alongside ongoing work on recognising feelings, self-regulating, mindfulness and self-esteem.

 In Physical Education, we are continuing to use Real PE to support our lessons as well as exploring Yoga as part of our mindfulness work.

-In History we will be exploring toys and comparing the toys that were our favourites and we played with when we were younger and what we play with and prefer now.
+In History we will be exploring toys and comparing the toys that were our favourites when we were younger and what we play with and prefer now.
 We will look at how we have grown in our ability to play with more complex things both physically and mentally.
-Looking at how toys have changed and evolved over time and comparing our toys to those played with in our family member's pasts and even further back in Victorian times.
+Looking at how toys have changed and evolved over time and comparing our toys to those played with in our family member's pasts and even further back into Victorian times.

 If you have any questions or queries about your child’s learning, please do not hesitate to pop in and see me.
 My door is always open.
 Remember to keep checking our class dojo story to see what we've been up to!